neil-edelman/boxes/doc/table.md

 [&lt;N&gt;table](#user-content-tag-8f317be5) implements a set or map of [&lt;PN&gt;entry](#user-content-typedef-a9017e7) as a hash table\.
 It must be supplied [&lt;PN&gt;hash_fn](#user-content-typedef-5e79a292) `<N>hash` and, [&lt;PN&gt;is_equal_fn](#user-content-typedef-52314bb) `<N>is_equal` or [&lt;PN&gt;unhash_fn](#user-content-typedef-ca7574d7) `<N>unhash`\.

+These go together to allow exporting non\-static data between compilation units by separating the `TABLE_BODY` refers to `TABLE_HEAD`, and identical

 \* [src/iterate\.h](src/iterate.h): defining `HAVE_ITERATE_H` supplies `<ITR>` functions\.

  * Parameter: TABLE\_NAME, TABLE\_KEY